All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Gonk: Has a dark red nose and black markings around his eyes, making him resemble a panda.
 Franky even calls him "Spanda".

-- He Knows Too Much/The Scapegoat: That the Enies Lobby fiasco got as bad as it did is almost entirely his fault, but using his dad's influence, he managed to get the blame shifted to his subordinates and have them scheduled for execution in hopes that World Government hitmen will get to them before they can rat him out.
+- He Knows Too Much: That the Enies Lobby fiasco got as bad as it did is almost entirely his fault, but using his dad's influence, he manages to get the blame shifted to his subordinates and have them scheduled for execution in the hopes that World Government hitmen will get to them before they can rat him out.
 He's wrong.

-- Iron Butt Monkey: He suffers and gets injured a lot, but manages to survive stuff that would've killed an average guy.
+- Iron Butt Monkey: Spandam is a huge source of comic relief who suffers and gets injured a lot, but manages to survive stuff that would kill an average guy.

-- Irrevocable Order: He orders the Buster Call to Enies Lobby... by pressing the button on the Golden Transponder Snail.
-By complete accident.
+- Irrevocable Order: He orders the Buster Call to Enies Lobby ...by accidentally pressing the button on the Golden Transponder Snail.

 - Is This Thing Still On?: Mistakenly blabs that he'd let everyone on the island die in order to further his career while his Transponder Snail is transmitting, then tries to cover it by claiming to be Luffy.
 No one is fooled.

 - It's All About Me: The only things Spandam cares are himself and his status and would do anyhthing for those, even putting the blame of his mistakes on his subordinates.

 - Jerkass: Loves to Kick the Dog, doesn't care who he has to kill off to get his way, only cares about himself...
 Long story short, he's an asshole.